 - Prison confinement

-- Physical inability to have sexual intercourse, if this condition existed before the marriage and was hidden
+- Physical inability to have sexual intercourse (if this condition existed before the marriage, but the spouse hid the condition)

 - The other spouse has inflicted emotional or physical pain (cruelty)

-A key difference between fault and no-fault divorce is that spouses filing a fault divorce are typically not required to live apart for a specific period of time before filing.
+A critical difference between fault and no-fault divorce is that spouses filing a fault-based divorce are not typically required to live apart for a period of time before filing.

 Fault Divorce: Defenses

-Unlike a no-fault divorce, a spouse can object to a fault divorce.
-They must disprove the fault by presenting a defense.
+Unlike a no-fault divorce, a spouse can object to a fault-based divorce.
+Through the no-fault divorce process, the spouse must disprove fault by presenting a defense.
 These are common fault divorce defenses:

-- Condonation is a claim that the other spouse knew about the problematic conduct, forgave that conduct, and resumed the marital relationship.
+- Condonation claims that the other spouse knew about the problematic conduct, forgave that conduct, and resumed the marital relationship.
 This is typically used to defend against an adultery accusation.

 - Recrimination is when the complaining spouse is equally at fault or engaged in similar conduct.
-For example, if both spouses had affairs, neither one would be able to use adultery as grounds for a fault divorce.
+For example, if both spouses had affairs, neither one could use adultery as grounds for a fault divorce.

-- Provocation is when one spouse provoked the other spouse to act in a certain way.
-For example, where one spouse abuses the other spouse, that may have forced that spouse to leave the marital home.
-The abusive spouse would not be able to use abandonment as grounds for divorce, since it was his or her abuse that caused the other spouse to leave.
+- Provocation is when one spouse provokes the other spouse to act in a certain way.
+Provocation can occur when one spouse commits domestic violence against the other spouse.
+Such actions may have forced that spouse to leave the marital home.
+The abusive spouse could not use abandonment or desertion as grounds for divorce because their abuse caused the other spouse to leave.

-- Collusion refers to an agreement between the spouses to fabricate a grounds for divorce.
-If one of the spouses changes his or her mind, collusion could be raised to lessen the original grounds for the fault divorce.
+- Collusion refers to an agreement between spouses to fabricate grounds for divorce.
+If one of the spouses changes their mind, collusion could be raised to lessen the original grounds for the fault divorce.